 After the Second World War, the nation of Korea was granted independence from Japan, but celebrations were short as the Soviets and the Americans quickly split the land in two at the 38th Parallel.
-The Korean War ensued, lasting from 1950 to 1953, claiming around 3 million South Korean lives, of which around 2 million were civilians, marking over 10% of the pre-war population.
+The Korean War ensued, lasting from 1950 to 1953 and claiming around 3 million South Korean lives.
+Around 2 million of these were civilians, marking over 10% of the pre-war population.
 The economy was almost non-existent, with large parts of the country ravaged by war.
 Unemployment skyrocketed, poverty was widespread, and many people suffered from famine and a lack of resources.
 Moreover, South Korea’s potential to grow seemed incredibly low, as the vast majority of the share of natural resources were located in the Northern part of the peninsula, and a militaristic dictatorship with strong communist ideals lay waiting on the border.
 Over the next decade, however, several corporations were set up and the economy slowly recovered through a free market-based economy.

 In 1961, General Park Chung-hee, a Korean War general who was responsible for postwar reconstruction, overthrew the incumbent government, starting an authoritarian regime that sparked the rapid rise of living standards in Korea.
 The Park government committed to a policy of isolationism, imposing harsh export quotas and blocking foreign imports and investment.
 Moreover, the next decades saw the rise of the chaebols, family-owned conglomerates which were able to expand due to favourable government contracts, tax breaks, a lack of regulation, and lax labour legislation, which meant that these corporations could exploit workers and produce high-quality goods at low cost.
 In fact, many of these chaebols still exist, with Samsung, Hyundai, and LG being famous examples.
 Additionally, the government seized Japanese-owned land, giving it to their beneficiaries, and implemented five-year plans to increase economic output.
 In addition to domestic measures, the South Korean government received $3 billion from the US as compensation for playing a role on the frontlines of the Cold War, which was efficiently allocated to various industries for growth.